bioinformed/glu-genetics/docs/modules/ginfo.rst

   -l FILE, --loci=FILE  Locus description file and options -p FILE, --pedigree=FILE
+                        Pedigree description file and options --filtermissing       Filters out the samples or loci with missing genotypes --includesamples=FILE
+                        List of samples to include --includeloci=FILE    List of loci to include --excludesamples=FILE
+                        List of samples to exclude --excludeloci=FILE    List of loci to exclude
-                        Pedigree description file and options -z, --lazy            Be lazy and never materialize the genotypes.
-Some results may come back unknown -o FILE, --output=FILE
+  -z, --lazy            Be lazy and never materialize the genotypes.
+Some
+                        results may come back unknown -o FILE, --output=FILE